THIS ELECTIVE IS NOT OFFERED IN JULY.

 Interpersonal Communication skills and Professionalism

 UIC sleep center is a mix of ethnically diverse care providers and medical assistants.
 Our staff ranges from all over the world just like the patient population we see.
-Understanding different cultures will help students use the skills they learn here to communicate with staff and patients from a diverse background effectively.
-Understanding different cultural norms from the staff and patients can help our next generation of medical students to be good team players.
+Understanding different cultures will help students use the skills they learn here to communicate with staff and patients from diverse backgrounds effectively.
+Understanding different cultural norms from the staff and patients can help medical students to be strong team members.

 System Based Practice

 Understanding the delivery of health care resources across different care plans is essential for an astute health care provider to understand the needs of the patients better.
 In addition, different choices made by patients based on the available resources and preferences will help the students understand the importance of explaining disease pathology and counseling.
 Students will also coordinate health care delivery by coordinating with providers through different specialties ranging from psychologist to psychiatrist, neurologist to surgeons, resulting in a wholesome clinical experience.